kbatsuren/CogNet/README.md

 ## FAQ

 #### Why the CogNet size is almost twice larger than numbers in your ACL paper?
-After publishing ACL paper, the number of UKC words increased from 1.7 million to 2.5 million, and then we have regenerated CogNet as v1.0 by rerunning the same algorithm on the bigger UKC.
+After publishing ACL paper, the number of UKC words increased from 1.7 million to 2.5 million.
+Then we have regenerated the current version of CogNet as v1.0 by rerunning the same algorithm on the bigger UKC.

 ## License
 This tool is available under the Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License.
 Read more about this license from https://creativecommons.org/licenses/by-nc-sa/4.0/.